The Girl in the Photographs: Production

-In January 2015, it was revealed that Al-Ghanim Entertainment would produce 'The Girl in The Photographs' as its first project, with Wes Craven executive producing, Nick Simon, directing, and Thomas Mahoney producing.
+In January 2015, it was revealed that Al-Ghanim Entertainment would produce The Girl in The Photographs as its first project, with Wes Craven executive producing, Nick Simon, directing, and Thomas Mahoney producing.
 In April 2015, it was revealed that Kal Penn had been cast in the film.
+The Girl in the Photographs is the last film Craven produced before his death on August 30, 2015.

 Release

 The film had its world premiere at the 2015 Toronto International Film Festival on September 14, 2015.
 Shortly after, Vertical Entertainment acquired distribution rights to the film.
 The film was released in a limited release and through video on demand on April 1, 2016.

 Reception

 The Girl in the Photographs received mostly negative reviews from film critics.
 It currently holds an 17% approval rating on Rotten Tomatoes, based on 23 reviews, with an average rating of 3.5/10.
 On Metacritic, the film holds a rating of 35 out of 100, based on 10 critics, indicating "Generally unfavorable reviews".

 Joe Leydon of Variety gave the film a negative review, writing: "Trouble is, this initially promising premise quickly devolves into an excuse for standard-issue bloodletting, and the film emerges as something best left to undiscriminating VOD streamers and niche festival attendees."

 Jordan Mintzer of The Hollywood Reporter gave the film a positive review and said "[with] the hilarious Kal Penn as an unbearable L.A. hipster you’re just hoping will meet his end, this offbeat indie chiller benefits from colorful cinematography and bits of satisfying butchery, even if a less than airtight scenario fails to make it run efficiently.
 Following a premiere in Toronto's Midnight Madness section, a small domestic release and VOD playdates could be in store – especially with the endorsement of the late Wes Craven, credited here as executive producer."

 Daniel Baldwin of Forbes also gave the film a positive review, complimenting its exploration of the invasive nature of photography, and saying: "The Girl in the Photographs is not a particularly original horror offering, but it is a very well-made one whose positive attributes outweigh its flaws.
 Director/writer Nick Simon (Removal) and writer Oz Perkins (The Black Coat’s Daughter) have crafted a great brutal little thriller here that has more than just stalking and slashing on its mind, offering up some good atmosphere and even great laughs in the process."